 How can I learn more about lumbar spinal stenosis?

-To learn more about about a spinal stenosis treatment, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about lumbar spinal stenosis, please request an appointment online or contact Dr. Rozbruch’s orthopedic office in NYC.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.